secretrobotron/lexicrypt/README.rst

 What it is
 ==========

-Encrypt and decrypt text through images.
+Encrypt and decrypt text using AES and represent as images.

 Installation